analogdevicesinc/aditof_sdk/README.md

 ## Supported embedded platforms

 Designed using a modular approach, the 3D ToF platforms enable connectivity to the to a variety of embedded processing platforms.
-For more details on running the SDK on your processing platform of choice please check the **User Guide** below.
+For more details on running the SDK on your processing platform of choice please check the corresponding **User Guide** below.

 ### AD-96TOF1-EBZ
 Platform details : [![Hardware](https://img.shields.io/badge/hardware-wiki-green.svg)](https://wiki.analog.com/resources/eval/user-guides/ad-96tof1-ebz)